TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_4.md

 ### Instant Feedback: benefits worth noticing

 * For the LEARNER.
 Carefully implemented instant feedback obliges the learner to introspect, to answer himself first (do I really know this?
-How easy ist it for me to do this by myself?).
-With this, it becomes clear that he is made aware of his own progress and this is the smartes way to gain self-confidence.
+How easy it it for me to do this by myself?).
+With this, it becomes clear that he is made aware of his own progress and this is the smartest way to gain self-confidence.
 When questioned at the end-of the course questionnaire, he is much more able to make encompassing self assessments
 * For the INSTRUCTOR.
 Multiple ways of checking if what has just been done was effective, as a result of the quality of the question.
 Useful assessment of the quality of the materials and the performance of the instructor.
 A way of identifying learners that may be dragging behind and may need more attention.
-A way of identifying learners that are getting ahead o the others in the group, and can become more active, receive harder assignments, help their colleagues, etc. A way to judge wheather the pace of training delivery is correctly chosen for the audience.
+A way of identifying learners that are getting ahead of the others in the group, and can become more active, receive harder assignments, help their colleagues, etc. A way to judge whether the pace of training delivery is correctly chosen for the audience.

 #### Socrative